Burns Night is an annual celebration of the life and legacy of Scotland's national poet Robert Burns, born on 25 January 1759.

-Various Burns Suppers, ceilidhs and similar celebrations take place around the city to celebrate the birth date of Scotland's National Bard, Robert Burns (1759-96).
+Various Burns Suppers, ceilidhs and similar celebrations take place around the city, including a 6-day Edinburgh festival called Burns&Beyond inspired by Robert Burns.

 Burns Supper Format

-The ritual of the Burns Supper was started by close friends of Burns a few years after his death as a tribute to his memory.
+The ritual of the Burns Supper was started by close friends of Burns a few years after his death on 21 July 1796 as a tribute to his memory.

 More than 200 years after Burns there are literally tens of thousands of Burns Suppers organised around the world run not only by ex-patriate Scots, but also by admirers of the famous "ploughman poet".